ddcroft73/hunt-and-gather/readme.md

     - Blue - Low runners.
     The parts may be sorted by the way they are located on the line, or by rate of use.

-* ## Paging System:
+## Paging System:
     - The supervisor and employess will be able to send text messages directly to each other without the need to share phone numbers.
 This feature is in Beta and currrenly only allows th communucation to be sent one way.
     - There is no need for the pagee to be logged into the system to receive a text.
 The application uses the persons personal phone number they submit at registration but the numbers are only known by the application.
 The pager must be logged in to issue a "Page".
 <br><br>

 ## Production Phases:

-The application will be produced in five different phases.
+The application will be produced in four different phases.
    * Phase I
       - A simple dynamically produced page that connects to a database.
 Users will not log in and everyone will see the same data.
 It is in this phase I plan to work out some of the kinks for the basic UI.
       - Basic checklist generation.
    * Phase II
       - User\Supervisor registration and login will be implemented along with better overall design.
-Navbar for quick site navigation.
 Fully formed Database entries with image and product description.
    * Phase III
       - Implementation of user generated reports to be emailed to the supervisor.
    * Phase IV
       - Fully functional messaging system to be used between super and employee.
-   * Phase V
-      - Integrated QR Scanner to make checklists faster and easier.

-## Future Proposed features:
- - a QR scanner to allow an employees to simply scan a part and generate a checklist.
-No need to hand select a part.
- - A 2 way texting feature that will work SMS both ways.
-As it is it will stil keep an employess\supervisors info private.
-<br><br><br>
+## An even better Solution:
+A more modern, faster and cleaner solution that would yeild a very intuitve application would be to bui;d the app that reads the QR code from each and every part in the plant.
+THis would then invoke the app to display countless information about each part, and then allow logistics and other personell to manipulate and compie the data as needed.
+THere could be many different tiers of access depending on the employee logged in.

 ## Realistic thoughts about the project:

-Some of these features would become cumbersome to seasoned employees, in fact, they all would.
-Once an employee knows their route there will be little to no need to use this application, save the the benefits of tracking parts for a particular route or to use as a communication portal without sharing personal information.
-However the benefits mostly lie with the introduction of new employees so they can do their job more effeciently sooner, and the bells and whisltes are just demonstrative of the skill set I employ.
+I am building this as an addition to my portfolio to present to prospected future employers, and offer a description of my skills.
+I think something like this could be useful and help employees to learn faster, better and although I wouldnt expect them all to use it all the time.
+It would be indespensble for the reasons I have listed.
 <br><br>

  # Disclaimer:

- This application is in no way meant to be affiliated with my current employer.
-It is only being used as a model for a personal portofolio project, and no property (Part numbers or route names) will be used in the production of said software.
-I am using my experience as a material handler to solve a problem I have encountered in my day to day life, in the hopes of demonstrating my skills as a software developer to future prospected employers.
+Although it is tightly based on my current employers process, THe applocation will contain no propreitary info and ofeer no access to private property.
+Intelectual or otherwaise.